ybriffa/cds-contrib/templates/README.md

 ## Plain Template

 This sample template creates:
-- a build pipeline with	two stages: Compile Stage and Packaging Stage
+- a build pipeline with	two stages: Commit Stage and Packaging Stage
 - a deploy pipeline with one stage: Deploy Stage

-Compile Stage:
+Commit Stage:
 - run git clone
 - run make build